Dave-Donaldson/pokemon-game/README.md

 # pokemon-game

-built this project for jQuery practice and working with AJAX as well.
+built this project for vanilla JS practice and working with logic using a rock, paper, scissors style battle for the pokemon.